rpy2/rpy2/doc/source/overview.rst

    Choose files from the `rpy2` package, not `rpy`.

 .. note::
-   MacOSX binaries may appear in the future (contributions to build them are welcome)
+   MacOSX binaries may appear in the future (help to build them is welcome)

 .. index::